-Actor: Notification receiver (in SCAIP this actor corresponds to an "Alarm Receiver")
+Actor: Notification receiver (in SCAIP this actor corresponds to an "Alarm Receiver", but may in certain scenarios also act as "Alarm Sender")

 Role: Receives a notification and reacts accordingly, either by means that are "out of bands" from the perspective of this transaction (e.g. sending somebody to visit the user), or by using the communication link that may be initiated as part of this transaction to clarify whether a physical intervention is needed.
+In some cases, the notification receiver may forward an alarm (e.g. fire alarm) to the mobile devices of the people affected.